 Hero Background

-Final Expense Benefits only works with the top-rated life insurance companies in the United States, and our partners are glad to share real rates that you can expect to pay.
-We can help you understand the life insurance market and select a policy that fits your needs and budget, not just settle for subpar carriers.
+Final Expense Benefits only works with the top-rated senior life insurance companies, and our partners are glad to share real rates that you can expect to pay.
+We can help you find an insurer that fits your needs and budget, not just settle for subpar coverage.

 What is the American Income Life Insurance Company?

-Since their founding in 1951, the American Income Life Insurance Company has attempted to provide quality, inexpensive life insurance to working families.
-While their central office is in Waco, Texas, they’re licensed in 49 states (coverage in New York is offered under the National Income Life Insurance Company), plus Canada and New Zealand.
+Founded in 1951 to provide inexpensive life insurance to working families, the American Income Life Insurance Company has an interesting history closely connected to labor unions.
+AIL’s central office is in Waco, Texas, and they’re licensed in 49 states, plus Canada and New Zealand.
+Coverage in New York is offered as the National Income Life Insurance Company.

 American Income Life was purchased by Globe Life Insurance in 1994.
-Globe Life is a popular insurer, but like American Income Life, they have their fair share of customer complaints.
+Globe Life is a popular insurer, but like American Income Life, they have a shaky customer relationship.

 American Income Life only sells their life insurance through captive agents.
-This means their sales representatives can only sell AIL products and cannot offer alternatives, unlike our agents, who can recommend policies from our selection of over 20 top-rated life insurance providers
+This means their sales representatives can only sell AIL products and cannot offer alternatives.
+You’ll have great insight into their products, but you’ll also have a limited perspective.
+As a life insurance brokerage, Final Expense Benefits partners with over 20 of the market’s top-rated life insurance providers, so you know you can find a great policy.

 American Income Life Insurance Coverage Options

-American Income Life offers two types of life insurance: term life insurance and whole life insurance.
-Each AIL policy includes a terminal illness life insurance rider at no extra cost.
+American Income Life offers term life insurancewhole life insurance, and final expense insurance.
+AIL includes a terminal illness life insurance rider in each of their policies at no extra cost.
 These riders pay up to 50% of the death benefit payout if the policyholder is diagnosed with an illness with a life expectancy of less than 12 months

-Unfortunately for seniors on a budget, American Income Life doesn’t offer a specialized final expense insurance policy.
-Here’s what they offer:
+Helpful for seniors on a budget, American Income Life offers a specialized final expense insurance policy, but it may be a poor choice.
+Here’s more information about their options:

 1